conscienceforagi/RRRP-500/README.md

-# RRRP 500 – The Runyakitara-Ruhangariyo Reflection Protocol
+# Ugandan Global Pioneer Crafts the First Moral Software for AI’s Future

+> A groundbreaking ethical framework rooted in Ubuntu, built to guide artificial intelligence with empathy, conscience, and wisdom from the Global South.

+## 🔍 About the RRRP 500 Project
+The Runyakitara-Ruhangariyo Reflection Protocol (RRRP) is a collection of 130 human-facing moral datasets designed to serve as a conscience layer for future AI systems...

 **Author**: Deusdedit Ruhangariyo (Mr. Compassion)
 **Launch Date**: July 1, 2025